United States Securities and Exchange Commission: Divisions

 The Enforcement Division investigates violations of the securities laws and regulations to bring legal actions against alleged violators.
-It is the largest division in terms of both headcount and budget, and its resources have been increased by more than half since the financial crisis of 2007–2008.
+It is the largest division in terms of both headcount and budget, and its resources have been increased by more than 50% since the 2008 financial crisis.
 The SEC can bring a civil action in a U.S. District Court, or an administrative proceeding which is heard by an independent administrative law judge (ALJ).
 The SEC does not have criminal authority but may refer matters to state and federal prosecutors.

 The Economic and Risk Analysis Division (DERA) was created in September 2009 to integrate financial economics and rigorous data analytics into the core mission of the SEC.
-The Division is involved across the entire range of SEC activities, including policy-making, rule-making, enforcement, and examination.
-As the agency's "think tank," DERA relies on a variety of academic disciplines, quantitative and non-quantitative approaches, and knowledge of market institutions and practices to help the Commission approach complex matters in a fresh light.
+The division is involved across the entire range of SEC activities, including policy-making, rule-making, enforcement, and examination.
+As the agency's "think tank", DERA relies on a variety of academic disciplines, quantitative and non-quantitative approaches, and knowledge of market institutions and practices to help the commission approach complex matters in a fresh light.
 DERA also assists in the commission's efforts to identify, analyze, and respond to risks and trends, including those associated with new financial products and strategies.
 Through the range and nature of its activities, DERA serves the critical function of promoting collaborative efforts throughout the agency and breaking through silos that might otherwise limit the impact of the agency's institutional expertise.
-The Division's activities include providing detailed, high-quality economic and statistical analyses, and specific subject-matter expertise to the Commission and other Divisions/Offices and developing customized, analytic tools and analyses to proactively detect market risks indicative of possible violations of the Federal securities laws.
-Using data, DERA staff create analytic programs designed to detect patterns identifying risks, enabling Commission divisions and offices to deploy scarce resources targeting possible misconduct.
-DERA also houses the commission's Chief Economist.
+The division's activities include providing detailed, high-quality economic and statistical analyzes, and specific subject-matter expertise to the commission and other divisions/offices and developing customized, analytic tools and analyzes to proactively detect market risks indicative of possible violations of the federal securities laws.
+Using data, DERA staff create analytic programs designed to detect patterns identifying risks, enabling commission divisions and offices to deploy scarce resources targeting possible misconduct.
+DERA also houses the commission's chief economist.

+The Division of Examinations conducts the SEC's National Exam Program.
+The division's mission is to protect investors, ensure market integrity and support responsible capital formation through risk-focused strategies that: (1) improve compliance; (2) prevent fraud; (3) monitor risk; and (4) inform policy.
+The results of the division's examinations are used by the SEC to inform rule-making initiatives, identify and monitor risks, improve industry practices and pursue misconduct.